technomancy/leiningen/TUTORIAL.md

     $ lein jar && lein pom
     $ scp pom.xml myproject-1.0.0.jar clojars@clojars.org:

-Once that succeeds it will be available for other projects to depend on.
+Once that succeeds it will be available as a package on which other projects may depend.
+You will need to have permission to publish to the project's group-id under Clojars, though if that group-id doesn't exist yet then Clojars will automatically create it and give you permissions.

+Sometimes you'll need to publish libraries that you don't directly maintain, either because the original maintainer hasn't published it or because you need some bugfixes that haven't been applied upstream yet.
+In this case you don't want to publish it under its original group-id, since this will prevent the true maintainer from using that group-id once they publish it.
+In this case you should use "org.clojars.$USERNAME" as the group-id when you upload your fork.

 ## Uberjar

 Not all Leiningen projects are libraries though--sometimes you want to distribute your project to end-users who don't want to worry about having a copy of Clojure lying around.
 You can use the
-<tt>uberjar</tt> task to create a standalone executable jar.
+<tt>uberjar</tt> task to create a standalone, executable jar.

 For this to work you'll need to specify in project.clj a namespace as your :main that contains a <tt>-main</tt> function which will get